aiday-mar/EPFL/Applied Data Analysis/Exercise_Notes.md

 missions_countries = Bombing_Operations.selectExpr(["to_date(MissionDate) as MissionDate", "ContryFlyingMission"])
 missions_countries
 ```
 you can also group by several categories as seen below.
-These are separated with commas and with double quotes as follows :
+These are separated with commas and with double quotes as follows.
+In the below we are likely adding an additional column which is called MissionsCount.
+The other columns are present too though.

 ```
 missions_by_date = missions_countries\